Super Junior-M: 2012–2018: Returned with Break Down, Swing, hiatus and Henry's departure

 On March 31, 2018, Super Junior-M's parent group Super Junior held its seventh world tour Super Show 7 in Taipei.
 Member Donghae mentioned that Super Junior-M plans to release new album after all members return to the team in 2019, but never came to fruition following the fandom's boycott on Sungmin.

-On April 30, 2018, Henry decided not to renew his contract with SM Entertainment, and left Super Junior-M.
+On April 30, 2018, Henry decided not to renew his contract with SM and left Super Junior-M.

 Members

 In December 2009, Hangeng departed from the group after filing a lawsuit against their agency S.M.
 Entertainment.
 Hangeng subsequently won the lawsuit in December 2010.

 In April 2018, Henry parted ways with the group after a decade.
 SM Entertainment revealed, “Henry’s exclusive contract recently expired, and we have ended on good terms.”
 Henry has completed his contract with SM Entertainment and he has decided to leave the agency.

 Between March 2015 to August 2017, four members completed their mandatory military service: Sungmin enlisted for his service on 31 March 2015, and completed his service on 30 December 2016.

 Eunhyuk enlisted for his service on 13 October 2015 and was discharged on 12 July 2017.

 Donghae enlisted for his service on 15 October 2015 and was discharged on 14 July 2017.

 Siwon enlisted for his service on 19 November 2015 and was discharged on 18 August 2017.

 From August 2017 to present, two members enlisted for mandatory military service.
 Ryeowook enlisted for his service on 11 October 2016 and was discharged 10 July 2018.
 Kyuhyun enlisted on 25 May 2017 and was discharged on 7 May 2019.